Internships & Co-ops

 - Business students are highly recruited by companies from every state and many different countries.

-- Students can find help with us, the Business Career Accelerator Help Page, or in our office, BA 264.
+- Students can find help with us, the Business Career Accelerator Help Page, or in our office, Maurer Center 106 & 107

 - Over 90% of employers say they would hire the student as a permanent employee after graduation.

 "As an intern at Marathon Oil, I was able to work side by side with business professionals and utilize the information that I had learned in the classroom to deliver real world solutions to real world business problems.
 My time as an intern was a great learning experience.
-When I returned to Bowling Green State University, I was able to relate the concepts being taught by my professors to the real world experience that I had gained over the summer."-Brett Scodova
+When I returned to Bowling Green State University, I was able to relate the concepts being taught by my professors to the real world experience that I had gained over the summer."-Brett Scodova"The Career Accelerator in BGSU's Schmidthorst College of Business is absolutely phenomenal.
+Not only do they provide all of the tools for us to prepare for and land internships and jobs, but they help us succeed for life after college in regard to learning how to negotiate our salaries and other great skills.
+Because of the Career Accelerator, I have a secure job after graduation and feel confident that I will be successful in my career."

 "Personally, I am very appreciative to the BGSU Supply Chain Management program for the excellent education and purchasing preparation that has allowed me to be successful at Honda of America Mfg.
 BGSU Supply Chain Management is one of a limited number of programs that fully prepares students for the purchasing environment.
 Based on a strong academic force and the application of actual case studies, student graduates are able to contribute immediately to their new employer."Pam Heminger, Sr. Manager